 What Is Employer Negligence?

-- If they did not provide you with health and safety training and information about the health and safety policy.
-This is a legal requirement and not doing so could result in you not working safely.
+- Suppose they did not provide you with health and safety training and information about the health and safety policy.
+This is a legal requirement, and inadequate training could result in you not working safely.

 - Safety equipment wasn’t provided to help reduce the risks for the work you were carrying out.
 This could include safety goggles, hard hats or protective clothing.